Kaiwen-W/GunJump/README.md

-2D game created in gamemaker for my higher games development class
+2D game created in GameMaker with GML for my Higher Games Development Qualification.